 Cash Needs for the Camino

-Given restaurants and accommodations along the Camino Portugues don’t always accept credit cards, you do need to carry cash (though not too much for safety reasons).
+Since restaurants and accommodations along the Camino Portugues don’t always accept credit cards, you must carry cash (though not too much for safety reasons).
 We paid 39% of our total spend in cash (EUR).
-The biggest portion of that was on accommodation.
-There are ATMs in all small towns/larger villages, so you don’t need to withdraw/exchange everything at once.
+The most significant portion of that was on accommodation.
+ATMs are in all small towns/larger villages, so you don’t need to withdraw/exchange everything at once.

 What did it cost you to walk the Camino de Santiago?

-I wrote this Camino de Santiago Travel Costs article based on our own experience.
-If you have walked the Camino de Santiago as well and you have something to add to my travel costs discussion, please feel free to contact me.
-If you liked the article and found it helpful, we would appreciate if you could share them with your friends and family via the Share buttons below.
-Even better, link to the page from your personal blog or social media platforms.
+I wrote this article about Camino de Santiago Travel Costs based on our experience.
+If you have also walked the Camino de Santiago and have something to add to my discussion of travel costs, please feel free to contact me.